 What Is Holistic Nutrition?

-When it comes to nutrition experts, there are a lot to choose from: nutritionists, licensed nutritionists, registered dietitians, registered dietitian nutritionists, holistic nutritionists — the list goes on.
-It can be hard to know who does what, exactly.
+When it comes to nutrition experts, there are a lot to choose from: nutritionists, certified nutritionists, registered dietitians, registered dietitian nutritionists, holistic nutritionists — the list goes on.
+It can be hard to know who does what exactly.

 We spoke to holistic nutritionists in the field to find out what sets their practice apart.